KrystianPlackowski/Pizza-order-website/README.md

 The file `extract data.ipynb` extracts data from orignal website and inserts it into database.
 Should be run once after initiating database.

-The database file `db.sqlite3` has already extracted menu data from the orignal site and also contains already created superuser (username: `beznick`, password: `abc123`)
+The database file `db.sqlite3` has already extracted menu data from the orignal site and also contains already created superuser (username: `beznick`, password: `abc123`).

 ### Progress so far

 02.02.2020:
 - database structure in file `orders/models.py` is complete
 - program for data extracting from original website and inserting it into database is complete
+- creating dishes and orders works properly and is possible so far only from admin site (route `/admin')

 ### To do